Nadine Coyle: 2002–2009: Girls Aloud

 Walsh encouraged Coyle to enter Popstars: The Rivals, the second British series of the international Popstars franchise.
 The series' goal was to create two winning pop groups – a boy band and a girl group, each consisting of five members who would then partake in "a battle of the sexes" as they vie for the Christmas number one on the UK Singles Chart.
 Several thousand applicants attended auditions across the UK in hope of being selected.
-Ten girls and ten boys were chosen as finalists by judges Walsh, Pete Waterman, and Geri Halliwell.
+Ten girls and ten boys were chosen as finalists by judges Walsh, Pete Waterman and Geri Halliwell.
 These finalists then took to the stage participating in weekly Saturday night live performances (alternating weekly between the girls and boys).
 Following her performance of "Fields of Gold", Walsh told her she gave the "performance of the night.
 Stole the show for me," while fellow judge Halliwell said, "I'd love to buy a single of yours already".

-Coyle joined Cheryl Tweedy, Sarah Harding, Nicola Roberts, and Kimberley Walsh to comprise the new girl group Girls Aloud, formed through the show by a public vote on 30 November 2002.
+Coyle joined Cheryl Tweedy, Sarah Harding, Nicola Roberts and Kimberley Walsh to comprise the new girl group Girls Aloud, formed through the show by a public vote on 30 November 2002.
 The group's debut single "Sound of the Underground" peaked at number one on the UK Singles Chart, becoming the 2002 Christmas number one.
 Girls Aloud hold the record for the shortest time between formation and reaching number one.
 The group released their debut album Sound of the Underground in May 2003, which entered the charts at number two and was certified platinum by the British Phonographic Industry (BPI) later the same year.
-Their singles "I'll Stand by You", "Walk This Way", and "The Promise" have charted at number one.
+Their singles "I'll Stand by You", "Walk This Way" and "The Promise" charted at number one.
 Two of their albums have reached the top of the UK Albums Chart: their greatest hits album The Sound of Girls Aloud and 2008's Out of Control, both of which entered the chart at number one, with over one million copies of the former being sold.

 They also achieved seven certified albums and have been nominated for five Brit Awards, winning the 2009 Best Single for "The Promise".

 The group's musical style is pop, but throughout their career they had experimented with electropop and dance-pop.
 Girls Aloud's collaborations with Brian Higgins and his songwriting and production team Xenomania earned the group critical acclaim, due to an innovative approach to mainstream pop music.
 The group became one of the few UK reality television acts to achieve continued success, amassing a fortune of £30 million by May 2010.
 Guinness World Records lists them as "Most Successful Reality TV Group" in the 2007 edition.
-They also hold the record for "Most Consecutive Top Ten Entries in the UK by a Female Group" in the 2008 edition, and are credited again for "Most Successful Reality TV Group" in the 2011 edition.
-The group was also named the United Kingdom's biggest selling girl group of the 21st century, with over 4.3 million singles sales and 4 million albums sold in the UK alone.
+They also hold the record for "Most Consecutive Top Ten Entries in the UK by a Female Group" in the 2008 edition and are credited again for "Most Successful Reality TV Group" in the 2011 edition.
+The group was also named the United Kingdom's biggest-selling girl group of the 21st century, with over 4.3 million singles sales and 4 million albums sold in the UK alone.